 Avoiding complacency is done by keeping a healthy skepticism about everything you do and ATC asks of you and what is going on around you at all times, basically: keep the brain working and ask yourself: "Does this makes sense?".

 Aircraft landing at the wrong runway does happen every now and then.
-When flying into controlled airports you must read back all instructions from ATC.
+When flying into controlled airports you must read back all clearance instructions from ATC.
 Also, the ATIS calls out the wind and runway in use.
 Paying attention and careful listening to ATC should prevent runway incursions.
 And, ask if not sure.

-Uncontrolled airports see a small number of aircraft legally flying without a radio, they should overfly the airport looking for the windsock and determining the traffic flow.
+Uncontrolled airports see a small number of aircraft legally flying without a radio, they should overfly the airport looking for the windsock or any other indication and determining the traffic flow.
 Without clear communications runway incursion is possible here.

 During taxi on an unfamiliar airport ask for progressive taxi instructions, this will make sure that the controller keeps an eye out and he/she will issue directions to where you should park.